Overview of the Global Covenant of mayors for climate and energy

 You have measured your emissions, analyzed your climate hazards and risks, and created targets towards which you will strive.
 Congratulations—your community is now ready to develop a climate action plan!
 In addition to addressing how your community will mitigate climate change through reducing emissions and improving sustainability, your plan should also address how your community will adapt to the changing climate and ensure long-term community resiliency.
 This guiding document can serve your community for years to come as you increase your sustainability and climate resiliency and improve the quality of life for your citizens.

-While the four steps to become Compact compliant can be completed within three years, many communities find upon joining the Compact that they are already well on their way to receiving their badge of compliance due to efforts they already have undertaken.
+While the four steps to become Covenant compliant can be completed within three years, many communities find upon joining the Covenant that they are already well on their way to receiving their badge of compliance due to efforts they already have undertaken.
 Once compliant, you commit to continuing to report your emissions and update your targets as your progress towards your climate action goals.

-The Compact of Mayors offers a framework and tools for conducting emissions inventories, setting targets, and developing a climate action plan.
-Communities may also pursue climate action planning and emissions inventories outside of participating in the Compact.
+The Covenant of Mayors offers a framework and tools for conducting emissions inventories, setting targets, and developing a climate action plan.
+Communities may also pursue climate action planning and emissions inventories outside of participating in the Covenant.